MicrosoftDocs/azure-dev-docs/articles/java/toolkit-for-intellij/setup-toolkit.md

 ---
 title: Install the Azure Toolkit for IntelliJ
-description: This tutorial shows you how to install and configure the Toolkit as an IntelliJ IDE plugin
+description: This tutorial shows you how to install and configure the Azure Toolkit as an IntelliJ IDEA plugin. ms.date: 07/01/2022
-keywords: java, intellij, set up quick start
-documentationcenter: java
-ms.date: 05/09/2022
+author: KarlErickson
 ms.author: jialuogan
 ms.service: multiple
 ms.topic: article
-ms.workload: web
 ms.custom: devx-track-java
 ---

 # Install the Azure Toolkit for IntelliJ

+This tutorial shows you how to install and configure the Azure Toolkit for IntelliJ as an IntelliJ IDEA plugin.

-To start using the Azure Toolkit for IntelliJ right away, you will need to install the plugin in [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) at first.
+To start using the Azure Toolkit for IntelliJ right away, you'll first need to install the plugin in [IntelliJ IDEA](https://www.jetbrains.com/idea/download/).

-This article provides two options to install:
+This article provides the following options to install the toolkit:

 - [Install and configure Azure Toolkit for IntelliJ from Marketplace](#install-and-configure-azure-toolkit-for-intellij-from-marketplace)
 - [Install and configure Azure Toolkit for IntelliJ from Disk](#install-and-configure-azure-toolkit-for-intellij-from-marketplace)

 [!INCLUDE [basic-prerequisites](includes/basic-prerequisites.md)]

 ## Install and configure Azure Toolkit for IntelliJ from Marketplace

 1. Ensure that an [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) Ultimate Edition or Community Edition is installed and running.